Netherlands - Generic Functions for data exchange Implementation Guide

 Introduction

-This FHIR Implementation Guide defines the specifications for Generic Function Addressing (GFA), a national initiative led by the Dutch Ministry of Health, Welfare and Sport (VWS).
-GFA aims to establish a standardized, interoperable system for discovering and sharing current (digital) addresses of healthcare providers, enabling reliable and efficient exchange of health data across systems.
+This FHIR Implementation Guide specifies the technical components of the Generic Function Addressing (GFA), a national initiative led by the Dutch Ministry of Health, Welfare and Sport (VWS).
+GFA aims to establish a standardized, interoperable system for discovering and sharing current (digital) addresses of healthcare providers, enabling reliable and efficient exchange of health data across healthcare systems and organizations.

 This guide outlines the technical requirements and architectural principles underlying GFA, with a focus on trust, authenticity, and data integrity.
 Key design principles include: